Tallinn University of Technology

 Admissions

 Candidates for this study programme are admitted based on the admission threshold.
-An online interview will be conducted only with the candidates who have passed preliminary evaluation (BA degree, GRE General Test and Motivation Letter).
+In applying for Technology Governance & Sustainability (TG&S) programme, an applicant needs to: submit a CV with a motivation letter (via DreamApply) and have an interview with the admission board (online or on spot, when possible).
+The online application form in DreamApply is being assessed as your CV, therefore please describe there your work experience and previous education in details.
 The maximum score for the admission is 10 points: 0-2 points for CV, 0-4 for motivation letter, 0-4 points for online interview.
 An applicant who receives the minimum of 5 points (in total) is admitted.
-Note that the online application form in DreamApply is being assessed as your CV, therefore please describe there your work experience and previous education in details.

 In order to qualify for the studies in Tallinn University of Technology an applicant has to have at least 60% of the highest possible CGPA.
 If the average grade for your Bachelor's degree is below 60%, the requirement can be considered fulfilled upon the programme manager’s proposal if the applicant’s average grade from the applicant’s previous master’s studies is at least 60% of the maximum possible grade.
 Note that this principle can be implemented only if the CGPA of your Bachelor's degree does not fall under 50%.